 Another longstanding tradition is that of the Holy Saturday Cross Country race.
-The 180 mile road bike race brings out cycling aficionados to watch cyclists ride from Belize City to San Ignacio and back.
+The 180-mile road bike race brings out cycling aficionados to watch cyclists ride from Belize City to San Ignacio and back.
 You also don’t want to miss out on the delectable Hot Cross Buns made especially for this time of year!

-In contrast with the solemnity of the holiday, coastal towns like San Pedro, Caye Caulker and Placencia are alive with beach parties and other festivities.
-Well-known local DJ’s and artists perform for party goers through the weekend.
+In contrast to the solemnity of the holiday, coastal towns like San Pedro, Caye Caulker and Placencia are alive with beach parties and other festivities.
+Well-known local DJ’s and artists perform for party-goers through the weekend.

 Whether enjoyed traditionally or frivolously, Easter weekend is taken very seriously in Belize.